qumais/qumais.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 I became a Research Associate Professor at the School of Artificial Intelligence at SZTU.
+- *2024.09*: &nbsp;🎉 I became a Research Associate Professor at the School of Artificial Intelligence at SZTU.
-- *2022.06*: &nbsp;🎉🎉 I obtained a Ph.D. degree from USTC.
+- *2022.06*: &nbsp;🎉 I obtained a Ph.D. degree from USTC.

 # 📝 Selected Publications